nickzylstra/keyboardio/README.md

+_The Nick Zylstra version for the Keyboardio Model 01_

 # Keyboardio Model 01 Firmware

-_The Nick Zylstra firmware for the Keyboardio Model 01_

 <h3>This is a quick start guide for folks who are familiar with Arduino and prefer to use the command line.
 For everyone else: